 Check with your local health authority to learn their requirements.
-Generally, food handler certificates are valid for 2-3 years.
-Regular refreshers are important for practicing safe food handling.
+Generally, food handlers' certificates are valid for 2-3 years.
+Regular refreshers are important for practicing safety in an establishment that sells food.

-First of all, a few counties in the state of Virginia require food handler training to be a food worker.
+First of all, a few counties in the state of Virginia require training to be a worker in the food industry.

 But more generally speaking, understanding food safety principles is important when you work with unpackaged or potentially hazardous food.
-Food workers play a big role in outbreaks of foodborne disease.
+Food workers play a big role in outbreaks of foodborne diseases.

 In 2017, the Center for Disease Control and Prevention (CDC) reported that there was a total of 23 foodborne illness outbreaks in Virginia.
 This is down from the 30 outbreaks reported in 2016 and the 27 reported in 2015.

-If you practice what you learn in food handler training, you can help ensure the number of outbreaks continues going down.
+If you practice what you learn in your training, you can help ensure the number of outbreaks continues going down.

-In Virginia, you can work at a variety of establishments if you have your food handler card.
+In Virginia, you can work at a variety of establishments if you have your permit.
 Some examples include: